Sunday, December 22, 2024

 On December 14, 2023, a major event occurred - the leaders of the European Union countries decided to begin negotiations with Ukraine on accession to the EU.
 This is a great achievement of the Ukrainian people, but the decision of the European Council is primarily political.
 In fact, the path to starting negotiations involves a number of technical and, as it turns out, political steps.

-To begin negotiations, the European Commission had to prepare a draft negotiating framework - defining the principles and procedures for accession negotiations with the EU.
+To begin negotiations, the European Commission had to prepare a draft negotiating framework - to define the principles and procedures for negotiations on accession to the EU.
 The European Commission began work on the framework in January and on March 12 officially submitted proposals for a draft negotiating framework for Ukraine and Moldova to the EU Council.

 In parallel, the European Commission began screening, that is, an analysis of Ukrainian legislation for compliance with the law of the European Union, which, by the way, can continue after the start of negotiations.
 To prepare for this process, Ukraine conducted a self-screening in advance, which made it possible to determine the state of adaptation of our legislation to European legislation.